Community-level Contagion among Diverse Financial Assets: Methodology

 \subsection{Community Structure Construction}

 From a correlation matrix, three preprocessing steps need to be conducted to get the community structure of the assets.
 Specifically, we first transform the correlation values $c_{ij} $ into the distance values $d_{ij} = \sqrt{2\times(1-c_{ij})}$.
 As a result, the correlation matrix $C$ is transformed into the so-called distance matrix $D_C = (d_{ij})_{1 \leq i \leq N, 1 \leq j \leq N}$.
 This transformation is necessary since the correlation values, although useful in understanding the relationships between entities, do not satisfy the requirements of a metric as defined in Algebra \cite{sea06}.
 Therefore, they cannot be used to make quantitative comparisons in terms of distance, which makes them unsuitable for directly evaluating how close or far entities are from each other in a measurable sense.
-Moreover, such transformation is also mandatory for later algorithms that are only applicable in a metric space.
+Moreover, such a transformation is also mandatory for later algorithms that are only applicable in a metric space.

-An asset graph is then constructed from the distance matrix $D_C$ where each node of the graph represents an asset and an edge connecting two nodes represents their distance value.
-A major drawback of the graph lies in its high density where all nodes are connected with each other, making it both memory and computation heavy.
+An asset graph (or network) is then constructed from the distance matrix $D_C$ where each node of the graph (or network) represents an asset and an edge connecting two nodes represents their distance value.
+A major drawback of the graph lies in its high density where all nodes are connected with each other, making it both memory and computation-heavy.
 Since not all edges contribute equally useful information, we simplify the graph by removing edges with less important information.
 In particular, our second preprocessing step is using the Kruskal algorithm~\cite{kru56} to extract the Minimum Spanning Tree (MST) \cite{gra85} of the graph - a subgraph that preserves edges with the highest correlation degree (i.e. the smallest distance values) while maintaining the characteristics of a tree and discarding other edges.
 This allows us to retain the most important part of the graph while reducing the graph size and redundant information.
-Consequently, we reduce the graph from 221 nodes and 24,310 edges down to a much sparser structure with 221 nodes and just 220 edges.
+Consequently, we reduce the graph from 221 nodes and 24,310 edges down to a much sparser structure with 221 nodes and just 220 edges - the ultimate network structure used in this study.

 Lastly, the third step involves applying the Louvain community detection algorithm~\cite{blo08} to the previously constructed MST in order to uncover the community structure among the assets.
 This algorithm operates in two phases based on modularity optimization, aiming to identify a partition that maximizes the similarity between nodes within each community while minimizing the similarity between the communities.
 This makes it particularly well-suited to our objective of grouping assets with similar price behavior and distinguishing them from less related ones.